jarshwah/deps/drafts/orm_expressions.rst

         F('foo')
         F('bar')

-The leafs are usually F() objects (they could be other types of ExpressionNodes, too), the internal nodes are usually plain ExpressionNodes.
-Below the created datastructure is called simply the F-expression.
+The leaf nodes are usually F() objects (they could be other types of ExpressionNodes too) and the internal nodes are usually plain ExpressionNodes.
+We call the result of this computation an F-expression.

 When the F-expression created by F('foo') + F('bar') is given to .filter(), the resolution of the F-expression happens in a couple of stages.
 First, the node is added to the query.
-The steps when adding to query are:
+The steps when adding to the query are:

-  - Query.prepare_lookup_value() detects that the given value is instance of django.db.models.expressions.ExpressionNode
+  - Query.prepare_lookup_value() detects that the given value is an instance of django.db.models.expressions.ExpressionNode
-  - An SQLEvaluator is created, the created SQLEvaluator object has references to both the F-expression and the query the F-expression is added to.
+  - A SQLEvaluator is created which has references to both the F-expression and the query the F-expression is added to.
-  - The creation of SQLEvaluator calls the F-expression's prepare() method.
+  - The creation of SQLEvaluator calls the F-expressions prepare() method.
-    The prepare method has the created evaluator and Query as parameters.
+    The prepare method takes the evaluator and Query as parameters.
-  - The F-expression's prepare() method calls back to the evaluator's prepare_node() or prepare_leaf() method
+  - The F-expressions prepare() method calls back to the evaluators prepare_node() or prepare_leaf() method.
   - The prepare_node() method is called for internal expression nodes (ExpressionNode('+') in the example).
-The evaluator's prepare_node() method calls then prepare() for each children (F('foo') and F('bar') in the example).
+The evaluators prepare_node() method then calls prepare() for each child (F('foo') and F('bar') in the example).
-  - The prepare_leaf() method is called from leaf node's prepare() method.
+  - The prepare_leaf() method is called from each leaf nodes prepare() method.
     The prepare method is responsible for resolving references and doing other essential setup.
 For example F('foo') would ask the query to resolve the 'foo' reference to something that can be used in the query.